Harinishree-R-K/patent-verification-agent/README.md

 pip install -r requirements.txt
 ```

-Set your LLM credentials by copying
+Set your LLM credentials by copying and filling in your key:

 Recommended for testing — **Gemini (free, no credit card)**:
 ```dotenv